 When I was a kid, the adults in my life (with the best of intentions) made it clear that they knew me better than I knew myself.
-They would tell me how I felt and why I did the things that I did.
-As they were explaining it to me, I knew that I didn’t feel that way or do certain things for the reasons that they were so sure of.
-But I was too scared to disagree.
-Questioning authority was out of the question.
+And I was too scared to disagree with their assertions; questioning authority was out of the question.

-These adults (except for the two that I took for granted), were not interested in knowing (or having me discover) what my specific likes, dislikes, and ticks were.
-They wanted me to stay in line and behave while validating their all-knowing views.
+These adults (except for the two that I took for granted), were not interested in getting to know (or having me discover) what my specific likes and dislikes were.
+They just wanted me to stay in line, get good grades, and behave.

 Lying became a perfect pacifier to give them when I felt cornered.

 After a while, my lying became compulsive.
-I ended up becoming a very defensive adult who suffered from the disease to please.
+I ended up becoming a backbone-less adult who suffered from the disease to please.